pallets/click/docs/options.md

 ## Multi Value Options

 To make an option take multiple values, pass in `nargs`.
 Note you may pass in any positive integer, but not -1.
-The values are passed to the underlying function as a tuple.
+The values are passed to the decorated function as a tuple.

 ```{eval-rst}
 .. click:example::